-All targets by Black Carbon are made in Australia and meet our strict quality control guidelines making Black Carbon your #1 choice in steel target systems.
+Black Carbon Targets Systems All targets by Black Carbon are made in Australia and meet our strict quality control guidelines making Black Carbon your #1 choice for steel shooting targets.

 We are the only company in Australia offering 16mm thick targets, rated to handle even the heaviest of firearm calibers such as .50 BMG.

 Our extensive range of modular BISALLOY® 500 targets are suitable for pistol and rifle which range in size and thicknesses, we currently offer in 8mm, 12mm and 16mm depending on your need and application.

 Black Carbon is an Australian manufacturing company delivering high quality Firearms related accessories for civilian, government and military use.